 A proper chimney crown should be constructed with a cement-based mixture and cast (or formed) so the chimney crown provides an overhang (also called a drip edge) that extends by a minimum of two inches beyond the exterior chimney walls in order to protect all sides of the chimney.
 This drip edge directs the runoff from the crown away from the sides of the chimney, helping prevent erosion of the brick and mortar in the chimney’s vertical surfaces.

 Remember, your chimney crown is like the roof of your house; it is there to protect your brickwork from water.
 If caught in time, a simple resurfacing can repair small cracks.
 If there is more extensive damage, you may need to rebuild the crown completely.
-Chimcare can help with minor resurfacing repairs and waterproofing, as well as extensive masonry projects like a chimney crown rebuild.
+Chimcare can help with minor resurfacing repairs and waterproofing, as well as extensive masonry projects like a chimney crown rebuild with our chimney crown repair service.